Five Days to Success with Google Ads

 - Does it pass the grandma test?
 (Google has an army of real people reviewing sites.
 Think of your grandma.
 Would she find your site easy to navigate?)

-- Do your website make you look like a real business?
+- Does your website make you look like a real business?

 - Do you have a phone number on your site?